 About Us

-ECF was instituted in 2002 as a guarantee limited company, duly registered with Securities and Exchange Commission of Pakistan (SECP), with the seed money of US Dollars Three Million, received from Global Environment Facility (GEF) through United Nations Development Programme (UNDP).
+ECF was incorporated in 2002 as a guarantee limited company, duly registered with Securities and Exchange Commission of Pakistan (SECP), with the seed money of US Dollars Three Million, received from Global Environment Facility (GEF) through United Nations Development Programme (UNDP).

-Why Energy Conservation Fund (ECF) has established?
+Why Energy Conservation fund was established?

 Insufficient financing and limited focus of financial/ banking sector is a major barrier to operationalize a broader self-sustainable energy efficiency and conservation market in Pakistan.
 Pakistan financial needs remain high given the country’s vulnerability to climate change and capital-intensive transition to decarbonize the economy.
 Significant investment in renewable energy is needed to curb emissions, meet the country's growing energy demand, and its transition to green and reliable energy sources in order to meet a cumulative ambitious conditional target of overall 50% reduction of its projected emissions by 2030, with 15% from the country’s own resources and 35% subject to provision of international grant finance that will require US Dollars 101 Billion just for energy transition.